kaist-cp/helpdesk/README.md

 - Make a commit, push it and PR.

+### Development Tools

+Before joining the lab, you should become familiar with a few development tools.

+- Learn Vim, Emacs, or VSCode.
+(FYI, the winner of the editor war: vim vs emacs is vs(code).)
+- Learn Git.
+FYI, [this tutorial](https://www.atlassian.com/git/tutorials) is a good introduction.
+- Learn the other development tools introduced in [this course](https://missing.csail.mit.edu/) ([Korean translation](https://missing-semester-kr.github.io/)), except for "Editors (Vim)".

 ### Equipment and Tutorials

 - Use the following devices (**IMPORTANT: no password should be written here.
 It's a public repository.**):